-for any conditional densities $f,g$ with respect to $\mu$, which only depends on the conditional distributions $f\mu,g \mu$, and not on the measure $\mu$ which dominates them.
+which does not depend on the dominating measure $\mu$ (since the ratio $f/g$ does not), but only on the conditional distributions $f\mu,g \mu$ and the distribution of $X$.
 In particular, we may choose $\mu$ such that the risk $R(f)$ is well-defined and finite for some $f \in \F$, and identify $f$ and $g$ with the corresponding conditional distributions.
 There exists a best predictor $f^* \in \F$ whenever the excess risk $\excessrisk (f) = \E [ \ell (f, Z) - \ell (f^*, Z) ]$ is defined and belongs to $[0, +\infty]$ for every $f \in \F$.
 Following what we did in Section~\ref{sec:excess-risk-statistical-learning}, given a penalization function $\phi : \F \to \R$, we define the penalized risk $R_\phi$ and the penalized excess risk $\excessrisk_\phi$.

 Theorem~\ref{thm:excess-risk-log} below shows that both SMP defined in Theorem~\ref{thm:excess-risk-stat} and its excess risk bound~\eqref{eq:excess-risk-pred-stat} can be described explicitly in this case.